 School Mothers also actively advocate for girls’ education in the community.
 They visit families to provide individual support to girls who are being held back from school or whose parents are considering early marriages for their daughters.
 They fulfill their advocate role within the Parent Teachers Association of the school, and by liaising with district education authorities.

 In Uganda, our School Mothers are local women who are recognised leaders in their communities.
-They support nearly 20,000 girls in primary schools in Northern Uganda, and are working to help overcome the legacy of conflict that has left so many girls without an education.
+They currently support over 2,000 girls in secondary schools in Northern Uganda and are working to help overcome the legacy of conflict that has left so many girls without an education.

 In Somalia, the girl-friendly spaces initiative has reached almost 1,000 girls in Somaliland and Puntland in a number of different schools.
 The regional government has been so impressed with the results that girl-friendly spaces are now being recommended in national curriculum and policy.

 Girls involved in this project have this to say about the spaces:

 “We would like to thank the AET for building these fantastic facilities for us.
 It’s great for the girls in this school and something which we were in great need of.
 We can use it for many things.
 Our school is on the edge of the town so it’s far from most of the girls’ houses so it was hard for us to go and come back in time for classes at the break time.”